cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 ## Set up Scene

-The first thing I do is set the Color Management property, View Transform, from the default value of Filmic to Standard.
+The first thing I do is set the Color Management property, View Transform, from the default value of `Filmic` to `Standard`.
 This setting can be accessed at `bpy.data.scenes["Scene"].view_settings.view_transform`.

 Next, I set the background to the desired color.
 In my case, it's pure black.
 The background color is stored in `bpy.data.worlds['World'].node_tree.nodes["Background"].inputs[0].default_value`.